This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Spring and Fall Transients

-- Lazuli Buntings with their striking blue and rusty colors
+- Lazuli Buntings: Small gems with blue backs and rusty chests.

 Attracting Birds to Your Arizona Backyard